Top Lane Tier List Patch 26.13 — Best Top Laners LoL 2026

 What is the easiest top lane champion for beginners?

 Garen and Malphite are the most accessible top lane champions.
-Both have simple kits, forgiving matchup spreads, and excellent win rates at all rank levels.
+Both have simple kits, forgiving matchup spreads, and strong win rates at all rank levels.

 Who hard-counters Garen in the top lane?